Back to Health News & Stories

 • Quicker recovery and less need for physical therapy.

 Unlike some conventional procedures where we would have to wait for you to recover from general anesthesia to check the efficacy of the repair, we can do it while we are still in the procedure room.
 For example, after connecting two pieces of tendon, you can show the surgical team that you can fully move it.
-Or, if the surgical team is treating a trigger finger, that you can make a fist.
+Or, if the surgical team is treating a trigger finger, you can demonstrate for them that you can make a fist.
 We know right away that we are providing you the optimal treatment, reducing the need for additional surgeries.

 We’re pleased to offer this approach to South Jersey.